 3.2 Qualifying persons for whom expenses may be claimed

-The AMTC can be claimed by a person in respect of that person and any of his or her dependants as defined.

-3.2.1 The meaning of "dependant"
+The AMTC can be claimed by a taxpayer in respect of that taxpayer and any of his or her "dependants" as defined.
+The definition of "dependant" is discussed in 2.1.1 of this guide.